How Long Does a Repossession Stay on Your Credit Record?

 If you have missed a vehicle payment or two and feel overwhelmed by other financial obligations, you should contact our Philadelphia bankruptcy lawyers.
 You have options available, and filing for bankruptcy could be advantageous.
 Additionally, there are some benefits to filing that you might not be aware of.
 Our goal is to provide professional and compassionate representation while providing our clients with the knowledge to make informed decisions.

-Young, Marr, Mallis & Deane have been assisting individuals, couples, and businesses manage their debt for decades.
+Young, Marr, Mallis & Associates have been assisting individuals, couples, and businesses manage their debt for decades.
 These years of experience mean we have seen all types of issues and have the resources to tackle any challenge.
 In Pennsylvania, call (215) 701-6519 to discuss your unique case and options.
 If you live in New Jersey, call (609) 755-3115.

 A Repossession Will Stay on Your Credit Record for Seven Years